djmahe4/CursorAISim/README.md

 ## Contributing

 This is a conceptual project.
 If it were an open-source project, contributions would be welcome!
 Please fork the repository and submit a pull request with your enhancements.

-## License

-Consider adding a license if you make this repository public (e.g., MIT License).